Joint ventures and business partnerships

 Review your business strategy

 It's important to review your business strategy before committing to a joint venture.
 This should help you define what you can realistically expect.
-You might decide that there are better ways to achieve your business aims.
-Assess your options for growth and consider other options, such as mergers and acquisitions.
+You might decide that there are better ways to achieve your business aims, perhaps through mergers and acquisitions.

 Carry out a SWOT analysis

 Before you enter into a joint venture, you should take some time to examine your own business performance.
-Be realistic about your business's strengths and weaknesses.
+Be realistic about your business's strengths, weaknesses, opportunities and threats.

-Consider performing a SWOT (strengths, weaknesses, opportunities and threats) analysis to discover if the two businesses are a good fit.
-You will almost certainly want to find a joint venture partner that complements your own strengths and weaknesses.
-See our SWOT analysis example.
+Consider performing a SWOT analysis to discover if the two businesses are a good fit.
+Seek a strong, credible partner that complements your own strengths and can contribute equally to the project.

 Manage change in your business